joojn1122/Discord_Client/README.md

-## Discord client
+# Discord Client

-> Using this you can register events and do some stuff.

-**!USE THIS ON YOUR OWN RISK!
-Because using this tool you are breaking discord's TOS!**
+## **USE THIS ON YOUR OWN RISK!
+Self botting is against discord's TOS!**

-> To install required packages run
+This is something similar like discord.py but for client.
+You can register events and do some stuff.

+### Setup
+Install packages

 `pip install -r requirements.txt`

+Then you can look into `example.py`.